+Queue rules

-Queue rules: This rule class is invoked at key points in the life cycle of a queue, for example when:
+This rule class is invoked at key points in the lifestyle of a queue, for example when:

-- A message is added to a queue to see if a threshold is exceeded (that is, the number of messages or size of the message has been exceeded). - A queue is opened or closed. - A queue is removed from a queue manager.
-This does not apply to the native C code base. - A message on a queue has exceeded either the queue's or its own expiry interval.
+- A message is added to a queue, for example, to see if a threshold is exceeded, that is number of messages, size of message, or invalid priority. - A queue is opened or closed. - A queue is removed from a queue manager.
+This does not apply to the native C codebase. - A message on a queue has exceeded either the queue's or its own expiry interval.

+Queue manager rules

-Queue manager rules: This rule class is invoked at key points in the life cycle of a queue manager, for example when:
+This rule class invoked at key points in the life-cycle of a queue manager, for example when:

-- A queue manager is opened, for example, to start a background timer thread running to allow timed actions to occur. - · A queue manager is closed, for example, to terminate the background timer thread. - The transmission of the queue manager's pending messages is triggered.
+- A queue manager is opened, for example, to start a background timer thread running to allow timed actions to occur. - A queue manager is closed, for example, to terminate the background timer thread. - The transmission of the queue manager's pending messages is triggered.